eekcoopuw/jobmon/docsource/quickstart.rst

 A Workflow allows for sophisticated tracking of how many times a DAG gets executed, who ran them and when, and does some work to kill off any job instances that might be left over from previous failed attempts.
 With a Workflow you can:

 #.
-Re-use a set of tasks
+Re-use a set of Tasks
 #.
-Stop a set of tasks mid-run and resume it (either intentionally or unfortunately, as
+Stop a set of Tasks mid-run and resume it (either intentionally or unfortunately, as
    a result of an adverse cluster event)
 #.
 Re-attempt a set of Tasks that may have ERROR'd out in the middle (assuming you
    identified and fixed the source of the error)